Economic Scenario:

 Opportunities & Outlook:

-The logistics market in India encompasses a wide array of supply chain activities, including transportation, customer service, inventory management, information flow, and order processing, alongside warehousing, material handling, purchasing, packaging, and maintenance.
+The Indian logistics market covers a wide array of supply chain activities, including transportation, customer service, inventory management, information flow, order processing, warehousing, material handling, purchasing, packaging, and maintenance.

 Risks & Concerns:

-Lack of supporting infrastructure, automated material handling systems, and high manual process interference are some key areas where the Indian Air Cargo industry lags.
+The current Geopolitical tensions due to revision of US tariffs and emerging global trade wars pose real risk for air cargo industry which will increase cost and custom delays.
+Lack of supporting infrastructure, automated material handling systems, and high manual process interference are some key areas where the Indian air cargo industry lags.

-In normal times, this would be consistent with improving air cargo demand.
-But the current lack of air cargo capacity prevents that demand from materializing, and instead leads to elevated air cargo rates and load factors and moreover forcing the industry to move shipments by other means of transport .
+The current lack of air cargo capacity also prevents that demand from materializing and instead leads to elevated air cargo rates and load factors and, moreover, forces the industry to move shipments by other means of transport.

-Air Cargo full freighter operations have not developed as was expected and continual efforts through new policies/incentives need to be devised to provide a favourable environment to support growth.
+Air cargo full freighter operations have not developed as was expected, and continual efforts through new policies/incentives need to be devised to provide a favorable environment to support growth.

-Inspite of the international fuel prices cooling off to all time new low the Indian fuel prices have climbed up the operating costs of the air cargo industry.
-The ever-increasing cost of fuel is the biggest area of concern as it is reducing profitability.
+In spite of the international fuel prices cooling off to an all-time new low, the Indian fuel prices have climbed up the operating costs of the air cargo industry.
+The ever-increasing cost of fuel is the biggest area of concern, as it is reducing profitability.

 The warehouse industry in India is still highly unorganized and fragmented.
-High inventory holding costs, higher storage cost, and improper material handling which leads to damage of the product are the major concern for warehouse industry.
+High inventory holding costs, higher storage costs, and improper material handling, which leads to damage of the product, are the major concerns for the warehouse industry to high storage costs and product damage.

-Attracting, developing and retaining the right talent will be a key strategic imperative and the organization continues its undivided attention towards that.
-Your Company recognizes the fact that Human Capital is one of the vital constituents of a successful organization.
-The management strengthens Human Resources by making available better tools, technology, techniques and training at the work place to harness the latent potential as it has always aimed at bettering the performance of individuals and as a team.
-Employees health and safety measures were taken care at all work places,
+Attracting, developing, and retaining the right talent will be a key strategic imperative, and the organization continues its undivided attention towards that.
+Your company recognizes the fact that human capital is one of the vital constituents of a successful organization.
+The management strengthens human resources by making available better tools, technology, techniques, and training at the workplace to harness the latent potential, as it has always aimed at bettering the performance of individuals and as a team.
+Employees health and safety measures were taken care of at all workplaces.

-The Company is operating in Logistics sector which has been growing rapidly.
+The company is operating in the logistics sector, which has been growing rapidly.
 However, there is an acute shortfall of personnel with adequate training and education in logistical management in India.
-The management and mid-tier levels are provided with training on leadership skills, jointed skills and positions and being process-driven.
+The management and mid-tier levels are provided with training on leadership skills, jointed skills and positions, and being process-driven.

-Guided by the vision and overall strategy of Company, the focus is to build strong workforce by establishing strong linkages between employees, processes and values.
-Its focus remains on capability development in employees to maximise productivity and expand skillset.
+Guided by the vision and overall strategy of the company, the focus is to build a strong workforce by establishing strong linkages between employees, processes, and values.
+Its focus remains on capability development in employees to maximize productivity and expand skill sets.

-The Company continues to enjoy peaceful and harmonious relations with all its employees through several proactive measures during the year.
-The Company has261employees as on 31st March 2024.
+The company continues to enjoy peaceful and harmonious relations with all its employees through several proactive measures during the year.
+The company has 258 employees as of 31st March 2025.

 Internal Control System:

-In your Company, an internal control system is in place to ensure the effectiveness and efficiency of the operations.
-Internal control system plays a significant role in the process of risk identification and its mitigation.
-It is a valuable contribution which ensures compliance of applicable laws and regulations.
+In your company, an internal control system is in place to ensure the effectiveness and efficiency of the operations.
+An internal control system plays a significant role in the process of risk identification and its mitigation.
+It is a valuable contribution that ensures compliance with applicable laws and regulations.

 The discussion on the financial performance of the Company is covered in the Directors Report.
-The segment-wise performance is available in note 39 of the notes forming part of the Accounts for the year under consideration.
+The segment-wise performance is available in note 38 of the notes forming part of the accounts for the year under consideration.

 Cautionary Statement: